-Standard (Toyota Corolla or similar) is the most frequently booked car hire type in Canada.
+Standard (Toyota RAV4 or similar) is the most frequently booked car hire type in Canada.

 Driving in Canada is much like driving in the United States.
 You’ll drive on the right side of the road, and you’re permitted to turn right on a red light everywhere except in the city of Montreal.
 One thing to note is that if you travel to Quebec, the road signs will be only in French.

 The age limits for renting a car in Canada vary by province.
 In Saskatchewan, the minimum age to rent a car is 18, while the minimum age for renting a car in the rest of the country varies from 21 to 24.
 Drivers under 25 might have limitations in Canada, such as being restricted from renting luxury cars or SUVs.